Aha ki te mahi ina e mutu koutou e pirihimana

 Many people panic when they are stopped by police.
 This is especially true when you are a newcomer to this country.
-You might not know what to do in with this situation.
+You might not know what to do in this situation.

 Being stopped by the police can be scary.
 This is especially true if you do not know the English language.
-Without knowing the English language, it might be difficult for any sort of appropriate conversation, explanations, or any sort of argument by both sides.
-In 2015, one of my friends, a refugee who just entered the United States from Iraq, had been arrested by border patrols in Washington State.
+Without knowing the English language, it might be difficult for any sort of appropriate conversation, explanations, or any sort of argument by both sides. i roto i te 2015, one of my friends, a refugee who just entered the United States from Iraq, had been arrested by border patrols in Washington State.
 He mistakenly entered the Canadian border and had been arrested by Canadian police.
 He did not know English well enough to explain why he entered Canada from American side of border.
 He had been in a panic.
-They arrested him for several days before they figured out that he, unintentionally crossed the border while he was jogging in a public park on the border.
+They arrested him for several days before they figured out that he unintentionally crossed the border while he was jogging in a public park on the border.
 I will explain how best refugees and newcomers deal with this situation later in this article.

 Language is not the only problem when someone is stopped by police.